Max Mercury

-Max Mercury is a fictional DC Comics superhero similar to Quality Comics' Quicksilver.
-Initially an obscure speedster, the character was rebooted by Mark Waid in the pages of The Flash and turned into a mentor for Wally West and Bart Allen.
+Max Mercury (Maxwell Crandall), also known as Windrunner, Whip Whirlwind, and Lightning, is a DC Comics superhero similar to Quality Comics' Quicksilver.
+Initially an obscure speedster, the character was rebooted by Mark Waid in 1993 in the pages of The Flash and made a mentor to Wally West and Bart Allen.

+Max Mercury appears in the television series The Flash, portrayed by Trevor Carroll.

 Publication history

+Quality Comics

 He first appeared in Quality's National Comics #5, cover dated November 1940, as Quicksilver.
 Comics historian Don Markstein calls Quicksilver "probably the first imitator of the Flash's super-speed schtick".

-Almost nothing was revealed about that character except that he possessed super-speed and his secret identity had the first name "Max".
+Almost nothing was revealed about the character except that he possessed super-speed and had previously worked as a circus acrobat.
+In fact, after about a third of his feature's run, his superhuman speed was downplayed, or phased out altogether.
 He appeared in National Comics until issue #73 (Aug 1949).
 He also made an appearance in Uncle Sam Quarterly (Winter 1941).

+DC Comics

-Due to the character's indistinct background, decades later writer Mark Waid was free to reinvent the character in The Flash without contradicting anything.
-When the character reappeared in early 1990s issues of The Flash, his name had to be changed from "Quicksilver" to "Mercury" to avoid confusion with Marvel Comics' Quicksilver.
+Due to Quicksilver's indistinct background, Mark Waid was able to reinvent the character in The Flash without contradicting previously established continuity.
+The character was renamed Max Mercury to avoid confusion with Marvel Comics' Quicksilver.

 Fictional character biography

 In Waid's origin of the character, he was originally a scout with the US Cavalry in the 1830s.
 A friend of the local Indian tribes, he was shocked and dismayed to find them massacred on the orders of his commanding officer.
-Enchanted by a dying Indian shaman, he gained super-speed.
+Enchanted by a dying Indian shaman, he gained superhuman speed.
 In the years that followed, he became known to the Indians as Ahwehota ("He Who Runs Beyond The Wind"), and to everyone else as Windrunner.

 Mercury has repeatedly traveled through time, seeking to enter the so-called Speed Force.
 He usually bounces off and finds himself decades in the future.
 His first attempt left him in the 1890s, where he created a new identity for himself as Whip Whirlwind.
-Later, he travelled ahead again, and was active in the 1930s and 1940s as Quicksilver when he acted as a mentor to the fledgling Golden Age Flash and Johnny Quick.
+Later, he travelled ahead again, and was active in the 1930s and 1940s as Quicksilver, where he acted as a mentor to the fledgling Golden Age Flash and Johnny Quick.

 According to Jess Nevins' Encyclopedia of Golden Age Superheroes, "Quicksilver fights the Axis mesmerist Baron Hoff, the circus aerialists the Black Cats, the mad scientist Dr. Morlo, the Human Fly, the Screaming Skull, the Witch Doctor, and the Speed Demons, whose super-speed is derived from special pills".